Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-As mentioned above, for binary classification and regression with one target, we can achieve feature selection via $\ell_{1}$-norm regularization since it forces some feature coefficients to be exact zero.
-Here, we discuss how to perform feature selection for general multi-class classification problems.
-The problem is more difficult since we would like the feature selection phase to be consistent over multiple targets.
-In other words, we want multiple predictive models for different targets to share the similar parameter sparsity patterns -- each feature either has small scores or large scores for all classes.
-This problem can be solved by the $\ell_{2,1}$-norm regularization which is widely applied in many applications~\citep{obozinski2007joint,evgeniou2007multi,bi2008improved,zhang2008flexible,jian2016multi}.
-Similar to $\ell_{1}$-norm regularization, $\ell_{2,1}$-norm regularization is also convex and a globally optimal solution can be achieved.
-The $\ell_{2,1}$-norm regularization has strong connections with group lasso~\citep{yuan2006model} which will be explained later.
+Here, we discuss how to perform feature selection for the general multi-class classification or multivariate regression problems.
+The problem is more difficult because of the multiple classes and multivariate regression targets, and we would like the feature selection phase to be consistent over multiple targets.
+In other words, we want multiple predictive models for different targets to share the same parameter sparsity patterns -- each feature either has small scores or large scores for all targets.
+This problem can be generally solved by the $\ell_{p,q}$-norm sparsity-induced regularization term, where $p>1$ (most existing work focus on $p=2$ or $\infty$) and $0\leq q \leq 1$ (most existing work focus on $q=1$ or $0$).
+Assume that $\mat{X}$ denotes the data matrix, and $\mat{Y}$ denotes the one-hot label indicator matrix.
+Then the model is formulated as follows:

-Assume that $\mat{X}$ denotes the data matrix, and $\mat{y}$ denotes the label vector such that it contains $s$ different class labels $\{c_{1},c_{2},...,c_{s}\}$.
-First, we can transform the feature vector $\mat{y}$ into a one-hot label matrix $\mat{Y}$ such that if $\mat{y}_{i}=c_{j}$ then the only the $j$-th element in the corresponding row vector $\mat{Y}(i,:)$ is 1, other elements are 0.
-We further assume that the linear classification problem is parameterized by a weight matrix $\mat{W}$ such that the $j$-th column of $\mat{W}$ contains the feature coefficient for the $j$-th class label.
-If the least square loss function is specified, then the model is formulated as follows:

-where the parameter $\alpha$ is used to balance the contribution of the loss function and the regularization term.
-By solving this optimization problem, we can obtain a sparse matrix $\mat{W}$ where many rows are exact zero or of small values.
-Features corresponding to these rows can then be eliminated.
-By selecting a few number of rows, it achieves joint feature selection across different classification labels.

-Similar to Lasso, we can also exploit different loss functions such as hinge loss and logistic loss.
-Meanwhile, the $\ell_{2,1}$-norm regularization can also be modified as adaptive Lasso and elastic net.
-Generally, the $\ell_{2,1}$-norm regularization problem can be solved efficiently by the state-of-the-art proximal gradient descent methods~\citep{Liu:2009:SLEP:manual}.
-After we obtain the feature coefficient matrix $\mat{W}\in \mathbb{R}^{d\times s}$, we can compute the $\ell_{2}$-norm of each row vector $||\mat{W}(i,:)||_{2}$ which corresponds to the $i$-th feature -- the larger the value of the $\ell_{2}$-norm, the more important the feature is.